EdJoPaTo/website-stalker-example/de/bahn/faq-pk-service.md

  For which products can I redeem a DB gift voucher?
 ----------

-DB gift vouchers can be redeemed for DB products (e.g. BahnCards), but cannot be used to purchase other DB gift vouchers.
+DB gift vouchers can be redeemed for DB products (e.g. BahnCards), but cannot be used to purchase other DB gift vouchers and season tickets such as the Deutschland-Ticket.
 If the value of the DB gift voucher is higher than the purchase price of the product for which you redeem it, you will receive the remaining value in the form of a voucher.

 [Diese Information in neuem Tab öffnen](https://www.bahn.de/faq/for-which-products-can-i-redeem-db-gift-vouchers)